RSoulwin/FoxPipe/README.md

 Warning:
   This fork is for personal use for my kids, and not indended for public release.
-  The changes have been implented in a laypersons way and come with several side effects.
+  The changes have been implemented in a laypersons way and come with several side effects.